Upcoming Space IPOs

 - !
 Terran 1 test flight failed to reach orbit

 - !
-Major leadership change with Schmidt takeover
+Heavy founder dilution from Schmidt takeover

 Commercial space station developer building Haven-1, the first single-launch commercial station